nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 ## 5.1 Conflict detection

+A transaction that creates a DID document causes a conflict when all of the following conditions apply:

+* Two or more transactions exist that introduce the same DID (both have the same `jwk` header).
+* The contents of the DID Document differs.

-The algorithm for conflict detection can be summarized as follows:
+The algorithm for conflict detection for a DID document update can be summarized as follows:

 * A DID Document update transaction is received.
 * The current version is resolved together with the resolution metadata \(the metadata refers to the transaction\(s\) that created the current version\).